NTIA/scos-actions/README.md

 from storing measurement data to recycling a Docker container or to fixing an unhealthy connection to the signal analyzer.
 You can see the available signals in [`scos_actions/signals.py`](scos_actions/signals.py).
-The following signals are currently offered:
+The following signals are currently offered for actions:

 - `measurement_action_completed` - signal expects task_id, data, and metadata
 - `location_action_completed` - signal expects latitude and longitude